Here are the top trends in the mobile UX industry. Without further ado, here’s our count-down to #1.

 As you can see in the diagram I borrowed from my book, the hot zone for the thumb does not reach the top bar on a larger screen.
 This means that the new, larger device requires a radical redesign of the interface to place most commonly used functions on the bottom of the screen within easy reach of the thumb.
 In the case of iPhone 6 Plus, slide the entire display can down to accommodate the new ergonomic reality, with a feature Apple calls “Reachability” (enable under Accessibility, then double tap, not click, the home button to use the Reachability feature).
 Scott Hurff discuss the implications of Reachability in detail in his recent article, “How to design for thumbs in the Era of Huge Screens”.

-As larger screens become the norm in 2015, novel UI solutions to the challenges of one-handed ergonomics (such as the Floating Action Button in Google Material Design and Reachability in iPhone) will become the norm rather than exception.
+As larger screens become the norm, novel UI solutions to the challenges of one-handed ergonomics (such as the Floating Action Button in Google Material Design and Reachability in iPhone) will become the norm rather than the exception.

 #3 Mobile that Moves: In-Car Mobile Experience